thestalkers/policies/com/github/docs/en-site-policy-github-terms-github-terms-for-additional-products-and-features.md

 GitHub Pages may not be used in violation of the Agreement, the GitHub [Acceptable Use Policies](/en/site-policy/acceptable-use-policies/github-acceptable-use-policies), or the GitHub Pages service limitations set forth in the [Pages documentation](/en/pages/getting-started-with-github-pages/about-github-pages#guidelines-for-using-github-pages).

-If you have questions about whether your use or intended use falls into these categories, please contact [GitHub Support](https://support.github.com/contact?tags=docs-policy).
+If you have questions about whether your use or intended use falls into these categories, please contact us through the [GitHub Support portal](https://support.github.com/).
 GitHub reserves the right at all times to reclaim any GitHub subdomain without liability.

 *Educational Exercises*